biopython/biopython.github.io/wiki/GitUsage.md

 this local copy (although we advise you to use named branches for this, and keep the master branch in sync with the official Biopython code).

-If you want other people to see your changes, however, you publish your repository to a public server yourself (e.g. on GitHub).
+If you want other people to see your changes, however, you must publish your repository to a public server yourself (e.g. on GitHub).

 Forking Biopython with your GitHub account
 ------------------------------------------